-- 1. building capacity of individuals for innovation in health product - 2. strengthening capability of the local research institutions in providing an enabling environment, including infrastructure for product R&D - strengthening research institutes network for knowledge sharing and exchange, and for R&D technology transfer activities.
+- 1. Building capacity of individuals for innovation in health product - 2.
+Strengthening capability of the local research institutions in providing an enabling environment, including infrastructure for product R&D - 3.
+Strengthening research institutes network for knowledge sharing and exchange, and for R&D technology transfer activities.
 The emphasis will be on developing products for public health needs to address the issues of inequity in health. - 4.
-Development of health products
+Filling the gap of health knowledge

-The operation of this department depends on the collaboration of existing offices and departments in NEKKEN and in Nagasaki University, e.g. Office for Training and Education, Immunogenetics, Toxicology, Clinical Pharmacy, Parasitology, Clinical Medicine, Clinical Paediatrics, Center for infectious disease research in Asia and Africa and the research institutions and universities in developing countries.
+The operation of this department depends on the collaboration of existing offices and departments in NEKKEN and in Nagasaki University, e.g. Office for Training and Education, Immunogenetics, Toxicology, Clinical Pharmacy, Parasitology, Clinical Medicine, Clinical Pediatrics, Center for infectious disease research in Asia and Africa and the research institutions and universities in developing countries.
 The aim of its operation is to ensure that research priorities of research institutions are in line with their public-health needs, in particular the need for innovative research to address the health problems of their populations and to contribute to improved public health in other countries.